-Add the eggs, oil, and vanilla.
+Add the eggs, butter, water and vanilla.
 Mix until flour just barely disappears.
+(Batter may be thick.)
 Spread into the prepared 13x9-inch baking dish.

-Bake at 350 degrees Fahrenheit for 35-45 minutes, or until a toothpick comes out clean from the center.
+Bake at 350 degrees Fahrenheit for 35-45 minutes for a glass pan OR 25-35 minutes for a metal pan.
+Bake until a toothpick comes out clean from the center.
 Easiest to cut and serve once slightly cooled or cooled completely.

 *For an 8x8-inch or 9x9-inch pan, just cut the recipe in half.